 Example – Your investment’s expected annual return is 6%.
 Using the rule of 72, you will double your money in 12 years (72 divided by 6) if you let your returns or distributions compound.

-The longer your time horizon, the more benefit you’ll see.
+- The longer your time horizon, the more benefit you’ll see from compound interest.